 Before I finally settled on an actual office, I would just set up shop wherever I felt like being that day.
-On Mondays, I would work at a local coffee shop, every now and then I would work from my bed, and then when I really wanted to focus I would sit at my actual desk.
+On Mondays, I would work at a local coffee shop.
+Every now and then I would work from my bed.
+Then, when I really wanted to focus, I would sit at my actual desk.

-Except, I started to realize that because I changed up my “office” so much, I wasn’t getting as much work done.
-If the coffee shop got too loud, I would have to drive back home and re-setup my space which could take as long as an hour.
+That’s when I started to realize that because I changed up my “office” so much, I wasn’t getting as much work done.
+If the coffee shop got too loud, I would have to drive back home and re-setup my space.
+That could take as long as an hour.
 On the days I wasn’t sure where I wanted to work, I would bide my time until a decision was made, which wasted even more time.
 Moving your work environment on a regular basis only diminishes your rate of productivity.